educc/akka-streams-lightbend-course-scala/exercises/exercises/src/test/resources/README.md

-initial-state
+working-with-sources

-# Exercise 0 > Initial State
+# Exercise 1 > Working with Sources

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.